Integrated management systems and process optimization with Lean, Kaizen and CIP

 Integrated management systems (IMS)

-The Big Five (approx. 1 day)
+The Big Five - Overview of the most important standards (approx. 1 day)

 ISO 9001, 14001, 27001, 45001, 50001